 We are often asked, “What is the difference between Sift Security and Elastic Graph?”
 This is a great question that typically comes from folks who are already familiar with Elasticsearch and Elastic Graph .
 The answer boils down to the following: Elastic Graph is a tool for visualizing arbitrary aggregate search results.
+Elasticsearch is a Restful search that distributed, and has analytics engine that solves a number of use cases such as mapping from Python to ES REST endpoints.
 Sift Security uses a graph database to simplify and accelerate specific security use cases.
 In this blog post, we describe the advantages of each of these approaches, and conclude with a discussion of when to use each.

 Sift Security builds a property graph to represent security log events at ingestion time.
 We do this work at ingestion time for one reason: to speed up common investigative queries.
 When investigating alerts and incidents, analysts ask questions like: